-After the receipt of the data from our on-going Phase 2 study in pediatric patients, we intend to meet with the FDA and the European Medicines Agency, or EMA, to discuss the design of a Phase 3 clinical program.
-We plan to propose a single trial with a non-inferiority design compared to daily hGH with a primary endpoint of 12 month mean height velocity, with a non-inferiority margin similar to values used to achieve recent approval of daily growth hormone therapies, e.g., Omnitrope®.
-We believe the Phase 3 clinical program will consist of a single multicenter, open-label non-inferiority study comparing the safety and efficacy of once-weekly TransCon hGH to daily hGH in children with growth failure due to GHD.
-We expect the study will consist of approximately 150 treatment naïve, pre-pubertal growth hormone deficient children using inclusion criteria that are similar to those we employed in our Phase 2 pediatric clinical study.
+After the receipt of the data from our on-going Phase 2 pediatric study, we intend to meet with the FDA and the European Medicines Agency, or EMA, to further discuss the design of our Phase 3 clinical program and general regulatory strategy.
+We plan to propose a single trial with a non-inferiority design compared to daily hGH with a primary endpoint of 12-month mean height velocity.
+We believe the Phase 3 clinical program will consist of a multicenter, open-label, non-inferiority study comparing the safety and efficacy of a single dose level of once-weekly TransCon hGH to daily hGH in children with growth failure due to GHD.
+We expect the study will consist of approximately 150 treatment naïve pre-pubertal GHD children using inclusion criteria that are similar to those we employed in our Phase 2 pediatric clinical study.